Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms: Input model, Dynamics, Open Quantum System

 Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
-Also open to positions in other departments including quantum initiatives, quantum science and technology, computer science as well as physics.
+Also open to positions in other departments including quantum initiatives, quantum science and technology.